browserengineering/book/book/animations.md

 [Chapter 12][threaded-12]: the animation still ticks on the main thread, and if there is some slow JavaScript or other task clogging the task queue, animations will stutter.
-This is a significant problem for real browsers, so almost all of them support threaded opacity, transform and filter animations; some support certain kinds of clip animations as well.
+This is a significant problem for real browsers, so almost all of them support threaded opacity, transform, and filter animations; some support certain kinds of clip animations as well.
 Adding threaded animations to our browser is left as Execise 13-3.